fcdoc/doc/en/flashduty/incident_management/custom_fields.md

 ## FAQs
 ---

-<details><summary>Why can't I retrieve the fault by the field I created?</summary><p> Please confirm whether the field type you want to retrieve is **text** type.
-In order to ensure the stability of the system, the system currently does not support retrieving text type fields, please understand.</p></details>
+|+| Why can't I search for faults using the field I created?

+    Please confirm if the field type you wish to search is **text**.
+To maintain system stability, the system currently does not support searching fields of the text type.
+Your understanding is appreciated.